SEMICeu/documentation/editorial_flow.md

 6. Verify the published artefacts

-   **Not in the recording:** All the steps above result in the page of the Core Person Vocabulary repository (5)  `https://semiceu.github.io/Core-Person-Vocabulary/releases/{version}/` (e.g. https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/).
-   This is the public URL for the HTML representation of the Core Vocabulary.
+   **Not in the recording:** All the steps above result in a page of the Core Person Vocabulary referring to the specific version of the artefact and reachable trough a public URL structured as follows:`https://semiceu.github.io/Core-Person-Vocabulary/releases/{version}/`.
+This public URL provides the HTML representation of the Core Vocabulary.
-   On this page the data specification is described, and all artefacts and contextual information can be found.
 By doing a final check of this URL, the editor ensures quality of work.
+ (An example of the data specfication page - including all artefacts and contextual information - can be found can be found [at this link](https://semiceu.github.io/Core-Person-Vocabulary/releases/2.00/)).

  ## Links